 The second part is about what you should and shouldn’t bring before you move to Ireland.
 The previous post in this series was

 Part 1 – Should you move to Ireland?

 Congratulations you’ve decided to move to Ireland.
 It’s a beautiful country, but the journey has just started.
 Let’s tackle some of the things you’ll need to do before you get to Ireland.

 What to Do Before Coming to Ireland

 - Money.
 You need proof (in the form of a signed letter from your bank manager) that you have at least $2500 in your bank account.
-Personally, I’d recommend having at least €2500 in your bank (which is about $3600).
-It gives you some breathing room if it’s taking longer to find a place to live and/or a job.
+I recommend having at least $3500.
+It gives you some breathing room if it takes a while to find a place to rent and/or a job.
 Ireland uses the Euro.

-- Cancel any accounts you don’t need.
-Make sure to give your forwarding address to anyone who might need it (like former employers so they can send you tax information).
-If you can get someone you trust to check your mail back at your old address, it might be a good idea as well.
-I was living with my parents before I moved to Ireland, so if I get any mail in Canada, they can let me know what it’s about.
+- Cancel any accounts you don’t need.Give your forwarding address to anyone who might need it (like former employers so they can send you tax information).
+Get someone you trust to check your mail back at your old address and send it to you if it’s important.

 What to Bring

 You’ll need to have your passport and authorization letter.
 Have your flight itinerary from home, proof of insurance, and your bank support funds letter.
 When I went through Immigration they didn’t ask for the flight itinerary or bank letter, but they can.